TheBlackWraiths/Wraith-Shops/README.md

 - The UI was made with radix-ui, lucide-react, base-ui, framer-motion and i used https://github.com/project-error/fivem-react-boilerplate-lua as a base
 - Backend was me and 2 friends and we are activly maintaining it
 - we currently ownly support QBX and OX inventory
+- This IS HEAVLY INSPIRED BY LATION SHOPS https://lationscripts.com/product/shops-creator

+### Timeline

+- Convert the Json to SQL
+- Probably redo the ui see if my OCD kills me
+- Create a certification requirement option
+- Create a item requirement option
+- Optimize my code
+- Secure it

 ### Player shop